asurcodes/amperage/README.md

 });
 ```

-If you want to integrate your own comment service Amperage will add the parameters `id` and `url` to the request so you can use them on the iframe, in case you need a unique id:
+If you want to integrate your own comment service Amperage will add the parameters `id` and `url` to the request so you can use them on the iframe, in case you need a unique id.
+An example for Disqus:

 ```
 var urlParams = new URLSearchParams(window.location.search);